-NOTE: A minimum of 60 units and a cumulative GPA of 2.0 or higher must be completed to earn the Associate in Arts Degree.
-Always consult a counselor for information on graduation requirements, residency requirements and transfer information.
+NOTE: A minimum of 60 units must be completed to earn the Associate in Arts Degree.
+These are only the requirements for the major.
+Always consult a counselor for information on graduation requirements and transfer information.

-ASSOCIATE IN ARTS - Philosophy
+ASSOCIATE IN ARTS - Philosophy Program Learning Outcomes -

-- Demonstrate critical thinking skills necessary to assess real world issues from various perspectives; - Complete a specified course level of preparation by completing requirements for an AA degree in Philosophy or transfer to a university; - Demonstrate effective communication skills by reading primary and secondary source material, discussing course content, and writing one or more papers.
+- Demonstrate critical thinking skills necessary to assess real world issues from various perspectives; - Complete a specified course level of preparation by completing requirements for an A.A. degree in Philosophy or transfer to a university; - Demonstrate effective communication skills by reading primary and secondary source material, discussing course content, and writing one or more papers.

-REQUIRED COU RSES UNITS
+REQUIRED COURSES

 Philos 1 Introduction to Philosophy I 3

 Philos 6 Logic in Practice 3

 Philos 20 Ethics 3

 Philos 33 Comparative Survey of World Religions 3

-Select two (2) ac Iditional courses: 6
+Select two (2) ad lditional courses: 6

 Anthro 102 Human Ways of Life: Cultural Anthropology

 History 1 Introduction to Western Civilization I

 History 2 Introduction to Western Civilization II

 Human 31 People in Contemporary Society

-Total 18
+T .
+I 10